 Once in the area, we contacted local farmers who might have knowledge of the crash site.
 The Army team had identified local Vietnamese nationals that had knowledge of the original crash in 1972.
 From the maps included in the report and names of local hamlets, we traveled to the area as best we could determine the site to be.
 Amazingly, we found an individual in the area who knew some of the local farmers who originally found the crash site.
-They soon arrived at his house and we traveled by motorcycles several miles to a location where we had to then walk to the site, about a quarter-mile from the dirt road.
+They soon arrived at his house and we traveled by motorcycles several miles to a location where we had to then walk to the site.

-When we arrived at the site, we met Mr. Phong and his family, who had lived in the area all their lives.
-Mr. Phong recalls the crash, although he was only 9-10 years old at the time.
+There, we met Mr. Phong and his family, who had lived in the area all their lives.
+Although he was only 10 years old at the time, he remembered the crash.
 He recalled that one man had been captured (me) and led away, but he did not know his status.
 Now he does.

 Mr. Phong and the other locals were very sympathetic with my presence at the site of the crash.
 He assisted me in placing a token of remembrance in the pond at the site, and then asked that I wait there for a few minutes while he went back to his house.
 When he returned, he brought back three pieces of the aircraft that he had recovered over time while working in and around the pond.
 I will be sharing those with Lt.
 Townsend’s family.

 Mr. Phong told me about his grief for the pilot and that he and his family had held a memorial service every new year to honor the spirit of the pilot who died there.
 I was impressed with the dignity that the local people demonstrated in regard to how they treated the crash site, honoring Fran for the past 46 years.
 I understood that there was humanity on both sides of the conflict.
 He said he knew one day the captured man would return.